Negotiation and Mediation Tournament for Business

-As outlined in the separate communication, the jury will evaluate three elements:
+The jury will evaluate three negotiations elements:

 • The outcome of your negotiation